sinemozturk/Jenkins-server-with-Terraform/README.md

 # Create a Jenkins Server with Terraform

+- In this project we will use Terraform features to create Jenkins server and we will change the Jenkins server from default which is 8080 to custom (8082) with using user-data.sh script.

 - We will create a jenkins server with Terraform and install Maven & Java 11

 - Security group will allow us to open SSH:22, TCP :8080 (For Tomcat which we will install manuelly), TCP:8082 for Jenkins